franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Check why the chat list gets updated after using append_messages
+- Check why the chat list gets updated after using append_messages:
+  **BUG TRIGGER:** Line 530 at websocket.js.
+The chat list is updated no matter what, this needs to be regulated.
 - **IMPORTANT** TEST THE BEHAVIOUR IN ALL THE CASES POSSIBLES IN THE NEW DISPLAY_CHAT LOGIC.
 - Fix bugs in reworked chat_display view: